RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

 Test::st_tpr = make_unique(ComplexType());
 ```

-In C++ local static variables (static variables declared inside a function, whose value is persistent across function calls) are initialized by the first function call, so they need to be implicitly provided with a lock guard by the compiler in order to avoid race conditions while initializing them. (i.e, when two thread try to initialize same local static.)
+In C++ local static variables (static variables declared inside a function, whose value is persistent across function calls) are initialized by the first function call, because of which they need to be implicitly provided with a lock guard by the compiler.
+This helps to avoid any race conditions that might occur during initialization, when two or more threads try to initialize the same local static variable.

 ```c++